 Several other factors can contribute to the disease, including diabetes, obesity, poor diet, physical inactivity and excessive alcohol intake.

 Cancer kills more than 300,000 American men every year.
-The most common types of cancer that affect men include skin, prostate, lung and colorectal cancer.
+The most common types of cancer that affect men include skin, prostate, lung, bladder and colorectal cancer.

-Lung cancer causes more male deaths than any other cancer, and skin cancer is the most common cancer that affects men.
-Both forms of cancer are preventable.
-Cigarette smoking is almost always the cause lung cancer, and excessive exposure to sunlight is the top cause of skin cancer.
+Lung cancer causes more male deaths than any other cancer, and prostate cancer is the most common cancer that affects men.
+Cigarette smoking is almost always the cause of lung cancer, so avoiding or quitting smoking can help prevent this type of cancer.

-Prostate cancer is the second most common cancer in men, but it grows so slowly that many men do not die from it.
+Prostate cancer is the most common cancer in men, but it grows so slowly that many men do not die from it.
 In fact, many men die from other causes and never know they had prostate cancer.
-Treating and screening for cancer may not be helpful, so men should talk to their doctors to discuss their options.
+Treating and screening for cancer may not be helpful for all men, so men should talk to their doctors to discuss their options.

 Testicular cancer is another major issue among men.
 It most commonly occurs in men ages 20-54.
 Another concern is human papillomaviruses (HPB), which can cause cancer.
 Doctors recommend HPV vaccines for boys ages 11-21, and for men younger than 27 who have sex with men.

 Although everyone can experience depression, men and women experience it differently.
 Men are usually more likely to feel tired and irritable and lose interest in work, family and hobbies.
 Men suffering from depression are usually more likely to find sleeping difficult.

 Although women attempt to commit suicide at a higher rate, men are almost four times more likely to die from suicide than women.
 Men account for 78 percent of all American suicide deaths.